redsymbol/amitools/README.dev.md

 some care and check that no stray EC2 instances are running after you are done with your testing.

-(If you do find a reproducible leak, please let me know - my direct contact info is in the "Author" section below.)
+If you do find a reproducible leak, by all means let me know - my direct contact info is in the "Author" section of the main README.

 ## Code Structure